Base URL (no global /api prefix in default Nest bootstrap)

 Distribution and enrolment combine templates, programs, and public issuance; see API Reference for all /v1 routes.

-List card templates (integration)
+List membership programs (integration)

-await api('/v1/pass-template/organization/ORG_UUID');List gift cards (integration)
+await api('/v1/membership-program/organization/ORG_UUID');List gift cards (integration)

 // Example: list gift cards for an organization (versioned public API)